-The Hernando County Transportation Disadvantaged Local Coordinating Board (TDLCB) held a public meeting on February 19, 2020, at the Hernando County Building Division Training Facility, 1661 Blaise Drive, Brooksville, Florida beginning at 10:00 a.m.
+The Hernando County Transportation Disadvantaged Local Coordinating Board (TDLCB) held a regular meeting on Wednesday, February 10, 2021, at the Hernando County Building Division Training Facility, 1661 Blaise Drive, Brooksville, Florida.
+The meeting was advertised in the Tampa Bay Times and the agenda was available on the MPO Website.